Materials-Consortia/OPTIMADE/optimade.rst

     If :val:`null` values are allowed, that field must be a list where the string :val:`"null"` is the second element.

   - :field:`response-default-level`: String
-    Expresses if an implementation of this property is required or not to include or exclude it in responses when not specifically requested.
+    Expresses if an implementation of this property is required to include or exclude it in responses when not specifically requested.
     This field only has meaning for the defined property when appearing in the :field:`x-optimade-requirements` at the outermost level of the definition.
     Nevertheless, it MAY appear at other places, e.g., if a nested property definition has been inserted that references its own :field:`$id`.